 - Building Communuty within SPS by Director Brad Conrad (Fall 2017 SPS Observer)

 - Unifying Fields: Science Driving Innovation, by William Degraffenreid, Co-Chair of the 2016 Quadrennial Congress Planning Committee (The SPS Observer, Fall 2015)

-- Science Driving Innovation, by Robert G. W. Brown, Chief Executive Officer, American Institute of Physics (The SPS Observer, Fall 2015)
+- Science Driving Innovation, by Robert G. W. Brown, former Chief Executive Officer, American Institute of Physics (The SPS Observer, Fall 2015)

 - Come to Congress: How to Start Preparing for the Largest National Gathering of SPSers, by Brittney Hauke, Planning Committee Member, 2016 Quadrennial Physics Congress (The SPS Observer, Summer 2015)